artix41/awesome-transfer-learning/README.md

 # Awesome Transfer Learning
 A list of awesome papers and cool resources on transfer learning, domain adaptation and domain-to-domain translation in general!
 As you will notice, this list is currently mostly focused on domain adaptation (DA) and domain-to-domain translation, but don't hesitate to suggest resources in other subfields of transfer learning.

-I accept pull requests.
+**Note**: this list is not actively maintained anymore, but I still accept pull requests, so please don't hesitate if you want to contribute with newer resources

 # Table of Contents